felix-wolf/thesis-template-uhh-lt-typst/template/lib.typ

 /// - student-registration-number: Number of student, 'Matrikelnummer'
 /// - date (datetime): The date of submission of the thesis.
 /// - bibliography (content): The bibliography (```typc bibliography()```) to use for the thesis.
+/// - title-width (number): fractial with of title, can be used to force line breaks.
+Default 1, should be between 0 and 1.
 /// - language (string): The language in which the thesis is written. `"de"` and `"en"` are
 ///   supported.
 The choice of language influences certain texts on the title page and in headings,
 ///   as well as the date format used on the title page.